Sephora

 Sephora SA is a French multinational retailer of personal care and beauty products, offering nearly 340 brands alongside its own private label, Sephora Collection.
-Its product range includes cosmetics, skincare products, fragrances, nail polishes, beauty tools, body products, and hair care items.
+Its product range includes cosmetics, skincare, fragrances, nail polish, beauty tools, body care products, and hair care items.

 The company was founded in Limoges, France in 1969 and is currently based in Neuilly-sur-Seine, France.
-Since 1996, Sephora has been owned by the luxury conglomerate LVMH.
+Since 1996, Sephora has been owned by the luxury conglomerate LVMH since 1997.